Social care - Charging for non-residential services

 If you need social care services, the local authority may ask you to pay towards the cost.
-This section looks at when social services may charge you for non-residential services and services you get in the community.
+This factsheet looks at when social services may charge you for non-residential care services you get in the community.

 - The local authority may charge you for some non-residential social care services.

 - The actual charges are different around the country.
-This section gives an overview of how local authorities decide whether to charge you.
+This page gives an overview of how local authorities decide whether to charge you.